GermanoGallicchio/PhysioExplorer/README.md

 ## Overview
 **PhysioExplorer (PE)** is a set of functions to extract patterns from multivariate physiological data.

-Testing effects on datasets with many and correlated variables (i.e., multivariate)--or even much larger than the number of observations (i.e., megavariate, Eriksson et al., 2013--can be challenging due to the multiple comparison problem.
+Testing effects on datasets with many and correlated variables (i.e., multivariate)--or even much larger than the number of observations (i.e., megavariate, Eriksson et al., 2013)--can be challenging due to the multiple comparison problem.
 (See the [green jelly bean comic](https://xkcd.com/882).)
 This challenge can be overcome through various approaches.
 1. One solution is to run mass (i.e., a lot of) univariate tests and then correct for False Discovery Rate (e.g., Benjamini & Hochberg, 1995).
 2. Another solution is to still run mass univariate tests and then cluster their results where there is contiguity in some physical dimension (e.g., time, frequency, sensor space).
-Then compute cluster metrics (e.g., their statistical mass) and perform inference on them (ADD REFERENCE Maris oostenv).
+Then compute cluster metrics (e.g., their statistical mass) and perform inference on them (Groppe et al., 2011; Maris & Oostenveld, 2007).
 3. Another solution is to find the combination of the whole set of features that best describes behavioral data or experimental design group/condition (Add reference).

 If hypothesis testing is not the goal, but rather stability of the statistical metric across sampling variability, the bootstrap framework provides such metrics.